friends-of-presta/security-advisories/_posts/2023-08-31-psaffiliate.md

 severity: "critical (9.8)"
 ---

-In the module "Full Affiliates" (psaffiliate) up to versions 1.9.7 from Active Design for PrestaShop, a guest can perform SQL injection in affected versions.
+In the module "Full Affiliates" (psaffiliate) up to version 1.9.7 from Active Design for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary